-Students are required to complete the FAFSA or waiver to qualify for a high school diploma.
 The Free Application for Federal Student Aid (FAFSA) becomes available on October 1.
 Students and parents will need to complete the FAFSA online at https://studentaid.gov/h/apply-for-aid/fafsa to determine the student's eligibility for Federal Student Aid based upon the parents' prior year's Federal tax return.
-Schaumburg High School will host a FAFSA workshop in the fall.
+Hoffman Estates High School will host a FAFSA workshop in the fall.
 Look for details about this event once the school year begins.
+All students must complete the FAFSA or FAFSA waiver as part of their graduation requirement.